cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Thoughts [~](QmWxDGihyZBUsZ97yToWeK35hftvKnxPzeaNqPwRCCecYH)

-Thoughts are completely autonomous programs.
-Program can schedule the execution of itself.
+Thoughts are entirely autonomous programs.
+The program can schedule the execution of itself.

 Please refer to [the code](https://github.com/cybercongress/go-cyber/blob/main/x/dmn/client/cli/query.go) to understand how this works.